Igniting a Spark in Youth

 My direct impact on the growth of JA JobSpark has stimulated EmployIndy’s involvement and partnership with many local businesses and organizations.
 We have staff members on the JA JobSpark Marketing committee, Volunteer and Logistics subcommittee, day-of volunteers, and who participate in JA for A Day! (employees go into IPS schools and teach Junior Achievement curriculum).
-EmployIndy also has staff members from our Business Solutions team who sit on the different committees for each industry cluster.
+EmployIndy also has staff members from our Business Partnerships team who sit on the different committees for each industry cluster.

 JA JobSpark is such a unique event here in Indianapolis.
 I love to see the excitement on each of the kids’ faces when they come through the door and experience it for the first time.
 One of the major reasons that EmployIndy chooses to be so heavily involved in this event is that the 8th grade students who attend are given opportunities to explore and learn more about a variety of occupations that they may not know previously existed.
 As Director of In-School Youth, I oversee all of EmployIndy’s in-school programs, which focus on getting young adults to take those steps to further their careers.
 For many, JA JobSpark is the first opportunity to get young adults interested in their futures as they progress into high school, begin to think about career exploration, and become knowledgeable about postsecondary opportunities.